libAtoms/QUIP/README.md

-13. Some functionality is only available if you check out other modules within the `QUIP/src/` directories, e.g. the `ThirdParty` (DFTB parameters, TTM3f water model), `GAP` (Gaussian Approximation Potential models) and `GAP-filler` (Gaussian Approximation Potential model training).
+13. Some functionality is only available if you check out other modules within the `QUIP/src/` directories, e.g. the `ThirdParty` (DFTB parameters, TTM3f water model), `GAP` (Gaussian Approximation Potential models and training).
 These packages are not distributed with QUIP because they come with different licensing restrictions, but you can get them [here](http://www.libatoms.org/gap/gap_download.html)